-- Through these collaborative games and activities you are able to better understand each employee’s strengths and weaknesses.
+- Through these collaborative games and activities, you are able to better understand each employee’s strengths and weaknesses.
 This makes managing and delegating tasks more efficient.

 Bit.AI reports that “97% of employees and executives believe lack of alignment within a team impacts the outcome of a task or project.”

-Managing remote teams can sometimes be tough for virtual team leaders.
-Want to improve the way you run your remote team?
+Want some more ways to improve the way you run your remote team?

 Team Building FAQs

 How much does virtual team building cost?